-- a pupil attacks a member of staff, or another pupil; - pupils are fighting; - a pupil is engaged in, or is on the verge of committing, deliberate damage or vandalism to property; - a pupil is causing, or at risk of causing, injury or damage by accident, by rough play, or by misuse of dangerous materials or objects; - a pupil is running in a corridor or on a stairway in a way which he or she might have or cause an accident likely to injure him or herself or others; - a pupil absconds from a class or tries to leave school (NB this will only apply if a pupil could be at risk if not kept in the classroom or at school).

-Examples of situations which fall into the third category are:

-- a pupil persistently refuses to obey an order to leave a classroom; - a pupil is behaving in a way that is seriously disrupting a lesson.

-11. Acceptable measures of physical intervention

-The use of any degree of force can only be deemed reasonable if:

-- (a) it is warranted by the particular circumstances of the incident; - (b) it is delivered in accordance with the seriousness of the incident and the consequences which it is desired to prevent; - (c) it is carried out as the minimum to achieve the desired result; - (d) the age, understanding and gender of the pupil are taken into account; - (e) it is likely to achieve the desired result.

-Wherever possible assistance should be sought from another member of staff before intervening.

-Physical intervention uses the minimum degree of force necessary for the shortest period of time to prevent a pupil harming himself, herself, others or property.

-This form of physical intervention may involve staff:

-- physically interposing themselves between pupils;

-- blocking a pupil's path;

-- escorting a pupil;

-- shepherding a pupil away.

-In extreme circumstances, trained staff may need to use more restrictive holds.

-Any such measures will be most effective in the context of the overall ethos of the school, that is:

-- to provide a safe and orderly atmosphere, which is the most effective teaching and learning environment in which pupils can make choices and learn from the consequences - to create a safe environment for pupils and staff through clarification of expectation, roles, rights and responsibility
+a pupil attacks a member of staff, or another pupil; pupils are fighting; a pupil is engaged in, or is on the verge of committing, deliberate damage or vandalism to property; a pupil is causing, or at risk of causing, injury or damage by accident, by rough play, or by misuse of dangerous materials or objects; a pupil is running in a corridor or on a stairway in a way which he or she might have or cause an accident likely to injure him or herself or others; a pupil absconds from a class or tries to leave school (NB this will only apply if a pupil could be at risk if not kept in the classroom or at school).
+Imples of situations which fall into the third category are: a pupil persistently refuses to obey an order to leave a classroom; a pupil is behaving in a way that is seriously disrupting a lesson.
+11. Acc eptable measures of physical intervention The use of any degree of force can only be deemed reasonable if: (a) it is warranted by the particular circumstances of the incident; (b) it is delivered in accordance with the seriousness of the incident and the consequences which it is desired to prevent; (c) it is carried out as the minimum to achieve the desired result; (d) the age, understanding and gender of the pupil are taken into account; it is likely to achieve the desired result. erever possible assistance should be sought from another member of staff before vening.
+Phys ntervention uses the minimum degree of force necessary for the shortest period of e to prevent a pupil harming himself, herself, others or property.
+This form of physical intervention may involve staff: physically interposing themselves between pupils; blocking a pupil's path; escorting a pupil; shepherding a pupil away. extreme circumstances, trained staff may need to use more restrictive holds. such measures will be most effective in the context of the overall ethos of the school, that to provide a safe and orderly atmosphere, which is the most effective teaching and learning environment in which pupils can make choices and learn from the consequences to create a safe environment for pupils and staff through clarification of expectation, roles, rights and responsibility protect the pupil's entitlement to dignity and self respect - · protect staff members entitlement to dignity and self respect - · promote good behaviour which supports achievement and learning - assist pupils in developing and demonstrating appropriate social skills - protect pupils from self-inflicted abuse or injury